fun things to do with kids central park new york city - family travel Travel for Kids

 Belvedere Castle

-Belvedere Castle – The 19th century stone castle (which appears to rise out of the rock upon which it was built) houses a nature center, Henry Luce Nature Observatory.
-Inside, kids can learn about the many plants and animals of Central Park, with fossil replicas, microscopes, and other hands-on stuff.
-On the second level, check out Discovery Kits for bird-watching or aquatic life in Turtle Pond (just north of the castle).
-Be sure to climb up to the roof terraces for views of the park (this is especially nice in fall when the trees turn color.)
+Belvedere Castle – The 19th century stone castle houses a nature center, Henry Luce Nature Observatory.
+Inside, kids can learn about plants and animals of Central Park, with fossil replicas, microscopes, and other hands-on stuff.
+Check out Discovery Kits for bird-watching or aquatic life in Turtle Pond (just north of the castle).
+Climb up to roof terraces for views of the park (especially nice in fall when the trees turn color.)
+Nature Center is closed Monday.

 Swedish Cottage Marionette Theater – The cottage was imported from Sweden and it’s a charming setting for puppet shows, original productions with hand-crafted puppets, based on favorite fairy tales.
 Performances are usually on the weekend and reservations are required.